 This IE is used to transparently pass radio related information between the handover source and the handover target through the EPC.
 This container is used for inter 3GPP RAT handovers from SAE/LTE to UTRAN.

-This IE defined in TS 25.413 [19].
+This IE is defined in 3GPP TS 25.413 [19].

 9.2.1.10 Target RNC to Source RNC Transparent Container